JumaStevens/dash/README.md

 Dash (codename, currently in ALPHA) is the beginning of an open-source social platform embracing a minimalist dogma.
-The goal is to move away from a traditional corporate model, to a community governed, software as a utility platform.
+The goal is to move away from a traditional corporate model, to a community governed, software as a basic utility model.

 ## Documentation